Full Professor of Corporate Finance at the University of Bologna;

 He sits in the board of directors of a local bank where he is also president of the risk committee.
 He acts as expert witness in relevant financial litigations.

 PhD in Finance at the University of Bergamo (Italy), and visiting phd student at the University of Alberta (Canada).

 Quite sportive, he plays in the University of Bologna tennis team.

-CORE COURSE – Corporate finance is one of the areas closest to the strategic management of a company.
+Corporate finance is one of the closest areas to the strategic management of a company.
 It comes into play in investment and financing decisionmaking and in extraordinary operations.
-The course provides the basic theoretical and methodological tools necessary to evaluate investment decisions, determine company capital costs, optimize the choice of financial structures, evaluate companies, operation of companies, how the principle tools to aquire risk capital work, the detection of the main areas for corporate governance and its implications vis-à-vis the company’s objectives, the main financial risks and the derivatives used to cover them.Executive MBA
+The course provides the basic theoretical and methodological tools necessary to evaluate investment decisions, to determine company capital costs, to optimize the choice of financial structures, to evaluate companies, operation of companies, how the principle tools to aquire risk capital work, the detection of the main areas for corporate governance and its implications vis-à-vis the company’s objectives, the main financial risks and the derivatives used to cover them.Executive MBA

 The Optimal Financial Structure: one of the key elements of Corporate Finance, and is aimed at identifying the optimal financial structure of the company, or how much a company should borrow and which debt ratio maximizes its value.MBA Part-time (Evening)